 Read about new discoveries, field research, conservation highlights, and what our scientists are up to.

 Plant and animal atlases provide information on the distribution, abundance, and long-term change of species in a particular geographic area.
 Our scientists have developed a collection of atlas projects to promote a deeper understanding of the biodiversity of southern California and Baja California.
 More.

-The Museum conducts expeditions and other field research along the Baja California peninsula, which is a major portion of our area of emphasis.
+The Museum conducts expeditions and other field research in southern California and along the Baja California peninsula.
 Museum scientists often work with specialists in different disciplines from various institutions in the United States and Mexico.
 More.

 Scientific collections are a continual investment by society that allow us to better understand the natural world.
 In the face of disappearing habitats, species extinctions, and the destruction of geological and paleontological sites, the specimens in our collections have become nonrenewable resources.